bswank/swank.dev/content/page-content/intro.md

 ## Reach Out

 You can get in touch by reaching out via email at brianswank at gmail or on [Twitter](https://twitter.com/briansw).
-I'm currently looking for a new full-time gig!